shathaway/kadira-notes/Kadira-Notes.md

 The hosting of this service is on a self-maintained server or network of servers.
 The servers are either acquired as physical servers or PAAS leased platforms as a service.
 Development of this implementation uses VMware virtual machines of Linux systems.
-Development is compatible with a replicated mondod set on a single machine.
+Development is compatible with a replicated mondod set of nodes on a single machine.

-Our upgrade activites based on **kadira-open/kadira-server** are related to the application directories:
+Our upgrade activites are based on **kadira-open/kadira-server** applications found in directories:
 - kadira-engine
 - kadira-rma
 - kadira-ui